Understanding Developer Titles

 Websites are more powerful now than ever, and it frequently takes a team of people to create the custom site or application that will help your business run most efficiently and successfully.
-When you work with a custom development company, terms may refer to developers that you may not be familiar with.
+When you work with a custom development company, terms may refer to developers that you may not be familiar with already.
 This can make it difficult to understand why all these people are needed to work on your project.
-Here’s a quick breakdown so that you have a better understanding of the developer title lingo.
+Here’s a quick breakdown to better understand the developer title lingo.

-A designer works on the colors, layouts, and logos used on your website or application.
+A designer works on your website or application’s colors, layouts, and logos.
 In short, a designer creates what the website or app will look like for the user.
 Many designers don’t write code; instead, they make the site’s look and layout in a program based on what the client wants.
-Depending on the designer’s depth of skillset, they will sometimes work on user experience (UX), how a person interacts with the company’s services and products as well as user interface (UI), how things go from one page to another, including navigation, buttons, icons, etc.
+Depending on the designer’s depth of skillset, they will sometimes work on user experience (UX), how a person interacts with the company’s services and products, as well as user interface (UI), how things go from one page to another, including navigation, buttons, icons, etc.

 A full-stack developer is someone who has a functional knowledge of both front-end and back-end development.
 A full-stack developer can create a site from end to end, from design to the database and hosting.